makerportal/TinyBlueX/README.md

 <a id="example"></a>
 # - TinyBlueX BLE Chat with the BLExAR iOS App -
 The TinyBlueX can be connected to the BLExAR iOS app.
-The code titled 'TinyBlueX_test.ino' receives text sent from the iOS device and sends it back to the iOS device.
+The code titled 'BLE_chat.ino' receives text sent from the iOS device and sends it back to the iOS device.
 It is the simplest example that demonstrates the functionality of the TinyBlueX board.

 ![TinyBlueX BLE Chat](/images/tinybluex_BLE_chat.jpeg)